 Is there anything more delicious than a perfectly grilled beef kabob?
 You know, juicy, melt-in-your-mouth skewered beef that’s perfectly seasoned… it’s time to get grilling friends!

-Recently, I had the opportunity to learn from the beef masters themselves, the National Cattleman’s Beef Association (NCBA), how to make the best beef grilled kabobs and I’m here to share all the details with you.
+This post is a collaboration with Beef.
+It’s What’s For Dinner on behalf of the Beef Checkoff.
+Recently, I had the opportunity to learn from the masters themselves how to make the best beef grilled kabobs and I’m here to share all the details with you.

 Since grilled beef is one of our go-to Summer meals, why not learn how to improve what’s for dinner?